Virtually-Healthcare/virtually-healthcare.github.com/input/pagecontent/eReferral-model.md

 ### Domain Archetype

-None at present, will be based on a union of:
+[Patient Referral](Questionnaire-PatientReferral.html), which is based on a union of:

 - [BARS Referral Form](Questionnaire-BARS-Referral-Form.html)
 - [eRS Referral Form](Questionnaire-eRS-Referral-Request.html)